5 Min. Read

 Akash Network, aligning with the ethos of open-source development, has facilitated the building of SDXL on its platform.
 Overclock Labs developed a web application on the Akash Supercloud to demonstrate its capabilities, with key contributions from Zach Horn, Andrey Arapov, and Akash Insider Julius Haus.
 This project aimed to create an accessible, permissionless platform for users to interact with Akash’s compute resources, showcasing the use of a variety of NVIDIA GPUs, from high-performance models like the L40 and A100 to more cost-effective options.

-Key highlights of the SDXL on Akash UI/UX include the ability for users to select GPUs for their tasks, a range of customizable inference options, and real-time performance feedback.
+Key highlights of the Akash SDXL UI/UX include the ability for users to select GPUs for their tasks, a range of customizable inference options, and real-time performance feedback.
 Additionally, the app displays the global nature of the Akash Supercloud by showcasing provider locations and compute performance.

 Onboarding high-performance compute providers and validating the ‘Repurposed ETH Miner’ thesis